2025 Erosion and Sediment Control Field School

 Tuesday, November 11, 2025 to Thursday, November 13, 2025

-SRF is partnering with Pacific Watershed Associates to offer an Erosion and Sediment Control Field School November 11 - 13, 2025 in San Luis Obispo County.
+SRF partnered with Pacific Watershed Associates to offer an Erosion and Sediment Control Field School November 11 - 13, 2025 in San Luis Obispo County.
 This technical field course is a part of our Central Coast BMP Education Series and is funded by the California Department of Fish and Wildlife’s Fisheries Restoration Grant Program.
 The agenda is designed to assist planners, regulators, environmental scientists, engineers, and landowners to improve environmental protection by identifying, assessing, and ultimately designing erosion control projects.
-The field school will include topics such as:

-There will be a field tour component that will complement classroom topics, including a review of techniques to identify, characterize and treat road related sediment sources which can be used to create prioritized action plans for wildland road systems.
+There was a field tour component that visited sites on Cal Poly property that complemented classroom topics, including a review of techniques to identify, characterize and treat road related sediment sources which can be used to create prioritized action plans for wildland road systems.

 See the Resources tab for PDFs and guides.